TheArctesian/stephenokita.com/src/routes/blog/posts/Ethic of Spectacular Cynicism.md

 The statement is tautologically true, making it logically redundant.
 The claim or knowledge can be accurate or not, combining the two in an iff statement shows nothing of the truth of knowledge.

 The "smoking doctor" example makes this clear: a cigarette smoking doctor is still correct in his prescription of "cigarettes are bad", his consent in "bad" action does not contradict nature.
-The fact that Heidegger was a "bonafide Nazi" doesn't falsify phenomenology.
+The fact that Heidegger was a "bonafide Nazi" is not sufficient reason to falsify sufficient reason, it's just lazy.

 However, knowledge is not the subject of the Cynic, it is the polis.
 The Cynic is a permanent antithesis to the behaviour, and thus aesthetics, of the polis.
 The Cynic's antithetical substance works to deteriorate the ontological weight, or Cartesian gradations of reality or value in both a market and non-market sense aesthetic, of the spectacle.
 The spectacle is an ideal that "gains reality" through contingent consent of its images.
 This aesthetic forms a convention or a model of behaviour which is used to generate morality, or as Debord specifies "the spectacle is not a collection of images, but a social relation among people, mediated by images."¹